Anthony Hudson (commentator)

 Anthony 'Huddo' Hudson (born 10 April 1971) is an Australian sports commentator in television and radio.
 He mainly commentates Australian rules football.
 He also writes for News Corp newspapers.
 Hudson has a Bachelor of Arts degree in journalism which he earned in 1993 at RMIT University.
-Hudson became well known during the 1990s as a commentator for 3AW Football and subsequently the Seven Network and then Network Ten where he cemented his name.
+Hudson became well known during the 1990s as a commentator for 3AW Football and subsequently the Seven Network and then Network Ten, where he cemented his name.

-Hudson called the 2002, 2003, 2004, 2006, 2007 & 2011 AFL Grand Finals for Network Ten.
+Hudson called the 2002, 2003, 2004, 2006, 2007, and 2011 AFL grand finals for Network Ten.

-Hudson was famous for two particular 'calls' on Network Ten:
+Hudson was famous for two particular calls on Network Ten: